 (Bonus points for those able to guess this teacher’s country of origin.
 Don’t look down on him, though.
 He taught Visual Basic well enough for the ACS(I) computers to be swamped with a whole host of prank programs, programmed by us students.)

-A more Singlish-fied version of the above scene (with less misunderstandings) goes on in almost every classroom, everyday.
+A more Singlish-fied version of the above scene (with fewer misunderstandings) goes on in almost every classroom, every day.
 Students spend an hour listening to an English teacher, and five hours listening to Singlish in their other classes.
 Even as an English teacher, I didn’t realise I was pronouncing certain words in a Singaporean (and inaccurate) manner until I paid attention to my recordings as a singer.
 (You’d be surprised how difficult it is to get the “L” sound in “golden” to sound right.
 I kept on singing “gowden”.)

 Perhaps teachers need to go for grammar or pronunciation classes, but I know that the problem students have with English and code-switching (whether it’s Singlish, Chinese, Malay, Tamil, or whatever language it is we mix with English) will not go away if we don’t change the situation in schools.
 It’s a massive task for the MOE, but I believe it has to be done.